sukanyagandluru/coding_challenge/README.md

 # coding_challenge
 Accelerometer data from real BLE tag and detect movement
+# This code will fetch data from beacon_packets.txt and process the packet, it will not fetch fromr real bluetooth device.
 1. Steps to compile:
    cc beacon_code.c
 2. Make sure to keep beacon_packets.txt in same path.